Buying real estate in Colombia?

 In 2022, Bogotá's economy was a powerhouse, contributing 26.7% of Colombia's GDP with a whopping USD 95 billion.
 This makes it a major business hub, drawing in companies and professionals who keep the rental market buzzing.

-Rental properties in Bogotá enjoy low vacancy rates of about 3% to 5%, showing a strong demand, especially in well-connected neighborhoods with plenty of amenities.
-This stability is a dream for investors looking for steady rental income.
+Rental properties in Bogotá enjoy low vacancy rates of about 3% to 5%, especially in neighborhoods with good transport links and amenities.
+This means there's a healthy demand, and property owners can expect a steady rental income.

-Sources: The Latinvestor, Invest in Bogotá, Statista
+Sources: Invest in Bogotá, Statista

 Consider investing in second-tier cities like Pereira and Bucaramanga for a smart property move.